 - be familiar with rule-based presentations of the operational semantics of some simple imperative program constructs,

 - be able to prove properties of an operational semantics using various forms of induction and

 - be able to write precise formal proofs with the theorem prover Isabelle.

 - You must be familiar with the basics of some functional programming language like Haskell, Objective Caml, Standard ML or F# (as taught, for example, in Introduction to Informatics 2 (IN0003)).
 For motivated students who do not have the necessary background yet: There are many introductions to functional programming available online, for example the first 6 chapters of Introduction to Objective Caml.

 - You must haven taken some basic course in discrete mathematics where you learned about sets, relations and proof principles like induction (as taught, for example, in Discrete Structures).

 - You need not be familiar with formal logic but you must be motivated to learn how to write precise and detailed mathematical proofs that are checked for correctness by a machine, the theorem prover Isabelle.

 - At the end of the course there will be a written or oral examination, depending on the number of students.
 Throughout the course there will be homework assignments.
 They will involve the use of Isabelle and will be graded.
-The final grade will combine the grades from the examination (60%) and the homework (40%).
+The final grade will be the better one of, a) your exam grade, b) a combined grade from the examination (60%) and the homework (40%).

 - All lectures are in English.